Socrates Upsets the Status Quo

 It wasn’t until after the Reformation when there was a need for all of the disparate groups to distinguish themselves from other groups that dogma became more important than practice.
 (That is, until the most recent times when both dogma and practice have waned considerably.
 But this is a topic for a future post.)
 So the default mindset in the ancient world was to define one’s religion or devotion to the gods by how one practiced their religion.
 This included things like religious festivals and sacrifices.

-So to understand Socrates, we have to not look at him through the lens of modern revolutionaries and not look at ancient religion through the lens of what religion has become in our day.
-We might be tempted to look upon Socrates as something of a hero—a radical reformer who sought to upend the religion of his day.
-But he was not a radical reformer, and we have to be careful not to apply our romantic view of the modern religious revolutionary to Socrates.3 He was not seeking to put an end to religious sacrifices and festivals, he simply sought to expand people’s idea of what it meant to have devotion to the gods.
+So to understand Socrates, we should not look at him through the lens of the modern revolutionary.
+For if we do, we might be tempted to look upon Socrates as something of a modern hero—a radical reformer who sought to upend the religion of his day.
+But he was not a radical reformer.
+In other words, we should not apply our romantic view of the modern religious revolutionary to Socrates.3 He was not seeking to put an end to religious sacrifices and festivals, he simply sought to expand people’s idea of what it meant to have devotion to the gods.
 This devotion centered around pietas.
 This word means devotion to the gods but it includes so much more.
 It would take pages to unpack.
 For now we will use the term to mean religious devotion.

 Socrates, a True Reformer